Frank Matcham: Moss Empires and Oswald Stoll

 From 1898 to 1910 Oswald Stoll had been the managing director of Moss Empires, a theatrical entertainment circuit headed by the impresario Edward Moss, which at its height was responsible for 33 theatres around Great Britain.
 Matcham first worked for Moss Empires in 1892 on the Empire Palace, Edinburgh.
 Moss was so impressed with Matcham's work that he commissioned him to design other provincial theatres over the next seven years.
-Matcham's work in London under the impresarios included the Empire in Hackney, and the Coliseum and Hippodrome theatres, both in Westminster.
+Matcham's work in London under the impresarios included the Hackney Empire, and the Coliseum and Hippodrome theatres, both in Westminster.
 In total, Matcham was responsible for designing 21 theatres for Moss and Stoll over a 20-year period which ended with the Wood Green Empire, in 1912.

 Stoll intended the Hackney Empire to be his London headquarters, but the plan changed midway through construction when he decided to locate his offices further into central London: this caused a drastic reduction in the Empire's budget to allow extra finances for the new headquarters at the Coliseum.
 Matcham rushed together a secondary, cheaper design of the Empire's façade and presented it to Stoll on a piece of scrap tracing paper.
 The exterior of the Empire was a design that Matcham always loathed but was one, according to the historian Michael Sell, that demonstrated the architect's "seemingly endless powers of invention" and one that will "forever remain a landmark".
 The auditorium is noted by Historic England as being "one of the most exuberant Matcham interiors in Britain", while the historian Brian Walker called the Empire's interior "the most perfect Matcham interior in Greater London".
 Pevsner considered the Empire to be "splendidly confident" and "among the best-surviving Edwardian variety theatres".